 and

-But for a finite matrix $M$, we can bound $\left\|M\right\|$ by its Frobenius norm $\sqrt{\sum\left|M_{ij}\right|^2}$.
+For a finite matrix $M$, we can bound $\left\|M\right\|$ by its Frobenius norm $\sqrt{\sum\left|M_{ij}\right|^2}$.
 Hence the right hand side of (\ref{Frob}) is at most $n\epsilon$.
-In order to use finitely many arithmetic operations and comparisons, we note that given a self-adjoint positive semi-definite matrix $M$, we can compute $\sigma_1(M)$ to arbitrary precision using finitely many arithmetic operations and comparisons via the argument in the proof of Theorem \ref{unif_conv_gamma}.
+Given a self-adjoint positive semi-definite matrix $M$, we can compute $\sigma_{\mathrm{inf}}(M)$ to arbitrary precision using finitely many arithmetic operations and comparisons via the argument in the proof of Theorem \ref{unif_conv_gamma}.
 The lemma now follows. \end{proof}

-Finally, we will need some results from the subject of quasi-Monte Carlo numerical integration, which we use to build the algorithm.
+Finally, we need some results concerning quasi-Monte Carlo numerical integration, which we use to build the algorithm.
 Note that with either no prior information concerning the coefficients or for large $d$, this is the type of approach one would use in practice.
-We start with some definitions and theorems which we include here for completeness.
+We start with some definitions and theorems, which we include here for completeness.
 An excellent reference for these results is \cite{niederreiter1992random}.

 \begin{definition} Let $\{t_1,...,t_j\}$ be a sequence in $[0,1]^d$ and let $\mathcal{K}$ denote all subsets of $[0,1]^d$ of the form $\prod_{k=1}^d[0,y_k)$ for $y_k\in(0,1]$.
 Then we define the star discrepancy of $\{t_1,...,t_j\}$ to be